Why do I need a firm like

 Our partners believe communities should be healthy and safe and offer an excellent quality of life.
 We want our local economies to have entrepreneurial opportunities and be sustainable for future generations.

-To achieve these goals, we must be smart when developing business strategies that may require permits or authorizations from federal and state regulatory agencies.
+To achieve these goals, we must be "smart from the start" when developing business strategies that may require permits or authorizations from federal, tribal, and state regulatory agencies.
 Abbey, Stubbs & Ford can be helpful in developing these strategies by articulating the need for and describing the public benefit of private sector proposals, with the assurance that each proposal will incorporate best-management practices and appropriate mitigation measures.

 Why has it become so difficult to deal with state and federal